anitaposch/anita-grav/user/pages/04.blog/articles-2022/220527-Bitcoin-Democracy-Oslo/220527-Bitcoin-Democracy-Oslo-BitcoinMagazine.md

 > “Bitcoin provides better stability while allowing us to continue our struggle and help us find a different monetary system with more accountability, because now the people of Togo have no say whatsoever in terms of our fiscal, monetary and financial policies,” Nabourema concluded during our panel.

-### Jaroslav Likhachevskiy,tech entrepreneur and co-founder of the Belarus Solidarity Foundation
+### Jaroslav Likhachevskiy, tech entrepreneur and co-founder of the Belarus Solidarity Foundation

 Jaroslav Likhachevskiy is a tech entrepreneur and co-founder of the Belarus Solidarity Foundation, which has been building a parallel digital state and economy to get rid of President Lukashenko, who [refers to himself](https://en.wikipedia.org/wiki/Alexander_Lukashenko) as the “last dictator in Europe.”
 Elections in Belarus are not considered to be free and fair by international monitors, opponents of the regime are repressed and the media is not free.